Marmite & Cheese and Cinnamon Scrolls Recipes

 For the first time, the pizza delivery chain, Papa John’s is revealing its top-secret recipes for its infamous Marmite & Cheese and Cinnamon Scrolls.

-With the nation being advised to stay indoors as much as possible, the pizza delivery chain wants to inject some home fun over the Easter weekend by unveiling its easy to follow, step-by-step recipe, to help its loyal customers create those unforgettable tastes.
+With the nation being advised to stay indoors as much as possible, the pizza delivery chain wants to inject some home fun over the Easter weekend by unveiling its easy to follow, step-by-step recipes, to help its loyal customers create those unforgettable tastes.

 Papa John’s UK R&D Director, Tom Allen, says: